wazuh/wazuh-documentation/source/installation-guide/optional-configurations/kibana_ssl.rst

         }
     }
     EOF

   .. note::

     We configure nginx in order to encapsulate the IP address of the Kibana server.
-This configuration allows us to redirect Kibana requests to HTTPS localhost.
-If this configuration is enabled, we recommend to edit the file ``/etc/kibana/kibana.yml`` and set the field ``server.host`` to ``localhost``.
-Then, it's necessary to restart the Kibana service.
+This configuration allows us to redirect Kibana requests to HTTPS, when you use this configuration it's recommended to edit the file ``/etc/kibana/kibana.yml`` and set the field ``server.host`` to ``localhost``, then you must restart the Kibana service to apply this change.

 4. Allow NGINX to connect to Kibana port if you're using SELinux: